Campfire popcorn in a pan

 - fire gloves

-- a fire with embers* – you need to cook popcorn on embers not the flames of the fire – see building a cooking fire
+Begin by getting your fire down to embers* - you need to cook popcorn on embers not the flames of the fire – see building a cooking fire

 * We used the Muddy Faces double fire box as it’s a great way to cook on embers, but you can use any fire pit that produces an ember fire.